thomasdom/node-api-platform/README.md

 #### Server

-`initWebpackDashboad` adds a wepack dashboard to your hapi server
+`initWebpackDashboard` adds a wepack dashboard to your hapi server

 `initSwaggerHapi` adds a swagger-ui to your hapi server